 Visual Arts Department Faculty

 Gretchen Haien, associate professor of art, teaches photography.
-She received her B.A. in art from Belhaven College and her M.F.A. in photography from Louisiana Tech University.
-For over twenty years she has owned and operated Studio 4 in Jackson, a professional studio offering creative commercial and fine art photographic services to national and international clients.
+She received her BA in art from Belhaven University and her MFA in photography from Louisiana Tech University.
+For more than twenty years she owned and operated Studio 4 in Jackson, a professional studio offering creative commercial and fine art photographic services to national and international clients.
 After over a decade of part-time teaching, she joined the full-time faculty of Belhaven University in 2007.
 She has shown in numerous solo and group exhibitions in venues including the Walter Anderson Museum of Art in Ocean Springs, the Meridian Museum of Art, and the Beverly Street Gallery in Staunton, Virginia, and her work is found in both corporate and museum permanent collections.
 Ms. Haien's awards include the 2005 Mississippi Arts and Letters Award in Photography and the 2007 Photography's Emerging Artist to Watch Award of the National Museum of Women in the Arts.

-Dr. Melissa Hause, associate professor of art history and dean of the Honors College, teaches art history, aesthetics, the art component of the worldview curriculum, and the Honors Colloquium.
-After graduating from Belhaven University with a B.A. in art, she went on to study at Emory University in Atlanta.
-There she received her M.A. in art history and her Ph.D. from Emory’s interdisciplinary Institute of the Liberal Arts.
-From 1991 to 2000, Dr. Hause lived in Germany, where she studied art history at the Philipps-Universitaet in Marburg and worked as an art and architectural translator and editor.
+Dr. Melissa Thorson Hause, associate professor of art history and dean of the Honors College, teaches art history, aesthetics, art theory, and Honors Colloquium.
+After receiving a BA in studio art from Belhaven University, she pursued graduate study at Emory University in Atlanta, GA, where she received her MA in art history and her PhD from Emory’s interdisciplinary Institute of the Liberal Arts.
+From 1991 to 2000, Dr. Hause lived in Germany, where she studied art history at the Philipps-Universität in Marburg and worked as an art and architectural translator and editor.
 Her published translations include Picasso: The Sculptures by Werner Spies and The Prints of Barnett Newman by Gabriele Schor as well as contributions to major exhibition catalogues such as Cézanne: Finished / Unfinished and Bill Traylor 1854-1949: Deep Blues.

-Nate Theisen, associate professor of art, teaches sculpture, two- and three-dimensional design, and the art component of the worldview curriculum.
-He received his B.F.A. with an emphasis in painting from the University of South Dakota and an M.F.A. with a major in painting and a minor in sculpture from Wichita State University.
+Nate Theisen, professor of art, teaches sculpture, two- and three-dimensional design, and painting.
+He received his BFA with an emphasis in painting from the University of South Dakota and an MFA with a major in painting and a minor in sculpture from Wichita State University.
 He also apprenticed in Germany under sculptor Anatol Herzfeld, a student of Joseph Beuys.
 Previously, Mr. Theisen taught at Butler County Community College in Kansas and at Wichita State University.
 Attending and teaching at secular institutions has caused him to realize that faith has been truncated from the whole of human experience, leaving a void that the world cannot fill.
 “It is my hope that students who are called to be in the arts see this need and the validity that expression and imagination inherently contain.”

-David West, assistant professor of art, teaches freshman drawing, junior and senior level drawing, all levels of printmaking and is currently in charge of the student studio spaces.
-His B.A. from Mississippi College is with an emphasis in painting and his M.F.A. from Louisiana State University is in Printmaking.
-His previous teaching experiences include a stint as a high school art teacher, as well as teaching at Baton Rouge Community College and Louisiana State University.
+David West, assistant professor of art, teaches beginning and upper-level drawing and printmaking.
+He holds a BA from Mississippi College with an emphasis in painting and an MFA from Louisiana State University in printmaking.
+His previous teaching experience includes a stint as a high school art teacher as well as positions at Baton Rouge Community College and Louisiana State University.
+He is co-founder of ArtSpace86, a pop-up gallery in the Jackson, MS, metro area.
 His most recent body of work includes graphite drawings and mixed media prints.